 Kim received her undergraduate degree at Northwestern University, followed by a PhD in Biological Sciences from Stanford University.
 She then went on to complete her postdoctoral fellowship at Emory University before moving to Boston and transitioning to industry.

-Martin Kampmann, Ph.D.
+Martin Kampmann, Ph.D

-Nagesh is a distinguished entrepreneur with extensive executive experience, most recently the founding president and chief executive officer of Scholar Rock, Inc..
-During his initial eight-year tenure, Nagesh took the company public and lead two distinct drug candidates into clinical testing.
+Nagesh is a distinguished entrepreneur with extensive executive experience, most recently the founding president and chief executive officer of Scholar Rock, Inc. During his eight-year tenure, Nagesh took the company public and led two distinct drug candidates into clinical testing.
 His previous experiences include being the founding employee and vice president of corporate development at Avila Therapeutics, Inc. (acquired by Celgene), and previously a founding employee of Alnylam Pharmaceuticals where he rose to the position of vice president of scientific & strategic development.
-Before that, he served as manager of business development at Vertex Pharmaceuticals and had several positions with scientific and strategic responsibility at Ontogeny (now a part of Curis, Inc.).
+Before that, he served as manager of business development at Vertex Pharmaceuticals and had several positions with scientific and commercial responsibility at Ontogeny (now a part of Curis, Inc.).
 Nagesh started in the biotechnology industry as a staff scientist at Cambridge NeuroScience, and was a founder of TwistDx, a DNA diagnostics company acquired by Inverness Medical Innovations (now a part of Abbott Laboratories).

 Pietro De Camilli, M.D.

 John Klingenstein Professor of Neuroscience and Professor of Cell Biology